Clownvin-cr-deltav-401d4/lab-08/README.md

 * [travis](https://www.travis-ci.com/Clownvin-cr-deltav-401d4/lab-08)

 ## Modules
+### v1router
+Exports a router which handles all routes, assuming that the appendModel middleware has run and attached a model to use to each request.
+All the APIs below use this router, but support their own model which works separately from eachother.
 ### categories-routes
 Exports an express Routes object, with routes for:
 * GET /api/v1/categories - Returns all categories